 Egg fertility, and hatchability varied significantly (P<0.05) between semen extenders, cryoprotectants, thawing conditions, semen volume, and insemination frequencies as evidenced in Figure 1.

 Semen extended by using BPSE led to higher fertility and hatchability rates than CARI diluent (Figure 1A).
 These results align with previous observations by Burilo and Kashoma (2023c), who reported similar performance using BPSE to preserve Horasi semen at 4oC for 48 hours.
 Comparable outcomes have also been documented in other avian species such as turkey (Burrows and Quinn, 1937; Douard et al., 2005; Long and Conn, 2012), chicken (Sexton, 1977; Sexton and Fewlass, 1978; Lake and Ravie, 1979; Van Wambeke, 1984; Figueiredo et al., 1999), and ducks (Kasai et al., 2000; Penfold et al., 2001) where BPSE maintained good fertility during preservation.
-However, contrasting findings were reported by Tang et al. (2021), who observed reduced fertility in Isa and White leghorn chickens when semen was preserved using BPSE.
+However, contrast findings were reported by Tang et al. (2021), who observed reduced fertility in Isa and White leghorn chickens when semen was preserved using BPSE.
 Additionally, other studies using BPSE combined with 4% DMSO reported fertility rates between 38.2% and 41.g% (Graham et al., 1982; Blesbois et al., 2007), which are lower than the rates in the current study.
 The superior fertilizing ability and hatchability observed with BPSE compared to CARI diluent, may be attributed to BPSE’s closer resemblance to avian seminal plasma in terms of ionic composition, osmolarity, and buffering ability (Bustani and Baiee, 2021).
 BPSE maintains intracellular ion balance and membrane stability during cooling and freezing, which is essential for preserving sperm fertilizing ability (Lake and Ravie, 1979; Sexton, 1977).
 BPSE also provides effective pH stabilization, limiting acidification caused by sperm metabolism during storage.
-Stable pH is critical for preserving acrosomal integrity and sperm-egg interaction, particularly under child or cryopreserved conditions (Van Wambeke, 1984).
+Stable pH is critical for preserving acrosomal integrity and sperm-egg interaction, particularly under chilled or cryopreserved conditions (Van Wambeke, 1984).
 Additionally, BPSE has been reported to support sperm survival in the hen’s sperm storage tubules, resulting in sustained fertility after insemination (Sexton and Fewlass, 1978).